 Fall in Quality and Rise in Spam: Motivation to Take Such a Decision!

 Today we took action on a large guest blog network.
-A reminder about the spam risks of guest blogging: http://t.co/rc9O82fjfn — Matt Cutts (@mattcutts) March 19, 2014
+A reminder about the spam risks of guest blogging: Matt Cutts – March 19, 2014

 The ‘follow’ or ‘dofollow’ link is enviable, as it can pass some authority and PageRank to the destined site to which that anchor tag points.
-Instead of using in the right sense, a few guest bloggers have misused this benefit of getting the PageRank.
-They have caused an excessive influx of low quality content masked as a guest blog.
+Instead of using it in the right sense, a few guest bloggers have misused the benefit of getting the PageRank.
+They have caused an excessive influx of low-quality content masked as a guest blog.
 Not only does this betray the readers but also puts the online credibility of the site owner at risk, who accepts such posts.
-This is perhaps because a majority of readers expects from the site owner to guarantee the quality of its content.
+This is perhaps because a majority of readers expect the site owner to guarantee the quality of its content.

-In addition, it has become a much more widespread tactic for the authors to offer money for publishing their blog post on what they observe as high quality sites.
+In addition, it has become a much more widespread tactic for the authors to offer money for publishing their blog posts on what they observe as high-quality sites.
 This allures many owners as an easy way to make money but the reality is that the authors are simply masking paid links in the realm of a guest post whose content is usually of low quality, just stolen, or is least relevant for that site on which it is published.

 A webmaster should accept a guest blog post only if he knows the author well.